 The Bose Solo 5 is a soundbar with a remote control and stylish design that can match up to any Sony HT series or Polk Audio soundbars.

 The Dialogue Mode setting enhances all speech spoken onscreen so you never miss a conversation essential to the plot of the movie.
-Bluetooth can be used for a wireless connectivity to other devices so you can enjoy improved sound on all content.
+Bluetooth can be used for bluetooth streaming and a wireless connectivity to other devices so you can enjoy improved sound on all content.
 It is Dolby Digital supported.

 3. Sonos Beam Soundbar

 The soundbar Sonos Beam with a wall mount excels in the sound department, having been specially tuned by Oscar-winning sound engineers.
-It has the ability to relay any content to ideal sound standards and emit clear audio to fill the area via Apple AirPlay 2.
+The midrange soundbar has the ability to relay any content to ideal sound standards and emit clear audio to fill the area via Apple AirPlay 2.

 Amazon Alexa is built right in for easy control.
 The help of a voice control like Amazon Alexa and Google Assistant, similar to Sony HT and Polk Audio soundbars, can allow you to control the soundbar completely hands-free.

-The setup is simple for the Sonos Beam, and the system is a buildable one that can connect to other smart home devices and Sonos Speakers via Bluetooth and Wi-Fi to create a multi-room system.
+The setup is simple for the Beam, and the system is a buildable one that can connect to other smart home devices and Sonos Speakers via Bluetooth and Wi-Fi to create a multi-room system.
 The Beam does not support Dolby Digital Plus (DD+) and only supports PCM or Dolby Digital.

-4. Polk Audio MagniFi Mini Home Theater Surround Sound Bar
+4. Polk Audio MagniFi Mini Home Theater System Sound Bar

 The Polk Audio MagniFi Mini is the definition of a little soundbar that packs a punch.
 The tiny bar measures in at 13.4 inches in length and comes with a wireless subwoofer that boost the low end.
 For those with space limitations, this tiny sound bar is the best buy for pulsing sound.